 - Sprinkle with cheese

-- Bake until bubbly, then broil for a minute or two to get a browned top.
+- Bake until bubbly, about 15 minutes, then broil for a minute or two to get a browned top.

-How long does Spinach Artichoke dip last in the fridge?
+How long will the dip last in the fridge?

 The dip will stay fresh for up to two days covered in the refrigerator.
 If you are making this for a potluck or party making a day ahead is fine.

 Can I make the dip ahead?

 To make ahead prepare the recipe through step 4, cover it, and store it in the refrigerator overnight.
 When ready to serve remove from the fridge and let reach room temperature and bake per the recipe instructions

 Can you freeze spinach dip?

 To freeze, prepare the recipe through step 3.
 Transfer the uncooked dip to a freezer-safe covered container or freezer for up to 2 months.
 Thaw overnight n the refrigerator.
 When ready to cook, transfer the dip to a baking dish, add the cheese then bake.